Veneiro/ShadowCraft-Project/README.md

 ## Voice prompts for Start and Stop paint recording
 https://idmnyu.github.io/p5.js-speech/#examples

-### Prompts
+### Prompts (in Spanish)
-- Start: Start the recording timelapse
+- Iniciar: Start the recording timelapse
-- Freeze: Save the status of the canvas and stop recording
+- Congelar: Save the status of the canvas, all the stroke you have
-- Stop: Save the current state of the canvas to an svg archive
+- Finalizar: Save the current state of the canvas to a PNG archive

+- Borrar: Clear the canvas if you are in a recording
+- Cancelar: Exits the recording without saving the drawing you have

-## Decaimiento Exponencial
+## Exponential Decay
 Trace of the hands to do the drawing with Half-Life formula https://en.wikipedia.org/wiki/Half-life

+## Recommendations
+It is recommended to put your hands behind your back before saying "Finalizar" to avoid problems in your final drawing